 This invitation only breakfast is for those currently serving as a committee member on one of the following ASHI Committees: ARB, ACHI, Awards, Audit, Bylaws, Directors’ Affairs, Education, External Affairs, Finance, International Affairs, Info Technology, Leadership Development, Marketing, Membership, NCAC, Program Planning, Publications, PT Committee, QAS, STIC, or Technologists’ Affairs Committee.

 ASHI sponsors several awards to recognize scientific accomplishments and contributions to the fields of histocompatibility and immunogenetics, and service to the society.
-Join us in awarding the 2024 recipients for the Distinguished Scientist, Outstanding Technologist and the J. Marilyn MacQueen Rising Star.
+Join us in awarding the 2024 recipients for Distinguished Service, Outstanding Technologist and the J. Marilyn MacQueen Rising Star.

 Leaders in the field of thoracic transplantation will speak on cutting-edge procedures, discuss new and existing biomarkers, and describe current approaches to optimize outcomes for heart and lung transplant candidates.
 Furthermore, advances in the operating room procedures as well as post-transplant tools to monitor allograft health will be discussed.
-Additionally, new studies in lung transplantation that focus on approaches to overcome histocompatibility barriers and increase donor options for HLA sensitized candidates will be presented
+Additionally, new studies in lung transplantation that focus on approaches to overcome histocompatibility barriers and increase donor options for HLA sensitized candidates will be presented.
+Session developed by Howie Gebel and Annette Jackson, program planning committee.

 This workshop will include a “LIVE HLA antibody analysis challenge” to compare new and developing analytical tools with the goal of improving analytical validity within HLA antibody testing and DSA assignments.
 Speakers will be challenged with the same single antigen bead csv files and discuss their results “live” during the workshop.
 We will engage the speakers and audience in active discussion on improved accuracy and the practicality of implementation into clinical workflows.